 Files listed here are the most-recent issues unless otherwise noted; full history product information can be found on the Documentation page.

 The Model 5401 is suitable for use in fixed and mobile broadcast facilities, post-production studios, commercial and educational theater environments, and entertainment applications.
 Only power and one or two Ethernet network connections are required for full operation.
-Using Dante's inherent capabilities, two Model 5401 units can serve in primary master clock and secondary master clock roles for seamless, redundant time server operation.
+Using Dante's inherent capabilities two Model 5401 units can serve in primary and secondary master clock roles for seamless, redundant operation.

-An integral web server allows fast and flexible configuration of the Model 5401's networking, master clock, and audio performance.
+An integral web server allows fast and flexible monitoring and configuration of the Model 5401's master clock, tone generation, and networking performance.
 Front-panel indicators, an LCD display, and pushbutton switches provide personnel with direct access to key operating parameters.
 Updating of the Model 5401's operating software can be easily performed using the unit's integrated FTP (file-transfer protocol) client.
-The unit's dual Gigabit Ethernet ("GigE") network interfaces support redundant Dante operation.
+The unit's dual Gigabit Ethernet ("GigE") network interfaces allow support for redundant Dante operation.
 All program software files and configuration parameters are stored in non-volatile memory.
 The Model 5401 can be powered by 100-240 V, 50/60 Hz mains or a source of 12 volts DC.
 The lightweight enclosure mounts in one space (1U) of a standard 19-inch rack.

 Master Clock Support for Dante Networks

-An inherent strength of Dante audio-over-Ethernet networking is the well-defined and implemented method for ensuring that all connected devices maintain their required timing.
-This is accomplished by using the industry-standard IEEE 1588 precision time protocol (PTP).
-Any connected Dante device can be used as a master clock; there is no requirement that a dedicated master clock device be utilized for adequate performance to be realized.
+A core part of the technology underlying Dante audio-over-Ethernet networking ensures that all connected devices follow a common timing reference.
+This is accomplished using the industry-standard IEEE 1588 precision time protocol (PTP).
+Any connected Dante device can be used as a master clock; there is no requirement that a dedicated master clock device be utilized to realize adequate performance.
 However, the actual performance can range widely depending on the specific Dante devices available and the overall number of Dante devices on the network.

-The Model 5401 is specifically designed to serve a Dante-based audio system's master clock requirements.
-The feature set, along with the internal hardware and software, were designed to provide optimum master clock performance.
-The unit's generation of tone and channel identification audio signals is performed in hardware that is separate from that associated with PTP functionality.
+The Model 5401 was specifically designed to support a Dante-based audio system's master clock requirements.
+The unit's generation of audio tones and implementation of the sync output utilize hardware that is separate from that associated with PTP functionality.
 As such, this secondary functionality will not interfere with PTP operation.
-Unlike a general-purpose audio device, once mounted in an equipment rack and the required interconnections made, the Model 5401 will perform its tasks without risk of interruption due to conflicting resource demands.
+Unlike a general-purpose audio device, once mounted in an equipment rack and the required interconnections are made, the Model 5401 will perform its tasks without risk of interruption due to conflicting resource demands.

 Overall Networking Capability

-Using the Dante Controller application program, the Model 5401's two Gigabit Ethernet ports can be selected to operate in one of three modes: switched, redundant, or split.
-In the switched mode a single Ethernet connection to either of the Model 5401's Ethernet ports will provide Dante master clock functionality as well as to access the Model 5401's configuration web pages.
-The second Model 5401 Ethernet port will provide network "loop-through" capability and can be used to interface with another piece of network equipment.
+Using the Dante Controller application program the Model 5401's two Gigabit Ethernet ports can be selected to operate in one of three modes: switched, redundant, or split.
+In the switched mode a single Ethernet connection to either of the Model 5401's Ethernet ports will provide Dante master clock functionality as well as access to the Model 5401's management web pages.
+The remaining Model 5401 Ethernet port will provide network "loop-through" capability and can be used to interface with another piece of Ethernet-connected equipment.
 In the redundant mode two independent Ethernet connections are made to the Model 5401's Ethernet ports, enabling Dante's redundant network capability.
-Either of the Model 5401's network ports will provide access to the configuration web pages.
-In the split mode, called Pri Dante/Sec Mgmt, the Model 5401's primary Ethernet connection will be used for master clock operation and reference signal audio while the secondary connection will be used to access the managament web pages.
+In this mode the Model 5401's primary Ethernet port will provide access to the management web pages.
+In the split mode, called Pri Dante/Sec Mgmt, the Model 5401's primary Ethernet port will be used by the network associated with Dante while the secondary Ethernet port will be used to access the managament web pages.
 This allows separate networks to be maintained for Dante and maintenance and configuration purposes.

-The Model 5401 allows its firmware (embedded software) to be updated by way of its Ethernet network connection.
-Multiple versions of firmware are used to support the Dante interface hardware, user configuration menus, and audio generation capabilities.
+The Model 5401's main and logic (FPGA) embedded software (firmware) can to be updated by way of its Ethernet network connection and the internet.
+Multiple versions of firmware are used to support the Dante interface hardware, user management menus, and audio generation capabilities.
 Each can be independently updated as required.

 Source: internal time-base, external sync input, or via an existing Dante network, selectable